mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/deploy-kaptain/index.md

 ---

 <p class="message--warning"><strong>WARNING: </strong>
-You can deploy Kaptain to a cluster in a selected Workspace.
-If you do not intend to deploy Kaptain to a certain cluster, you must switch the Workspace you are deploying to or move that cluster to another Workspace.
+You can deploy Kaptain to a cluster in a selected workspace.
+If you do not intend to deploy Kaptain to a certain cluster, you must switch the workspace you are deploying to or move that cluster to another workspace.
 </p>

 ## Enable and deploy Kaptain using the DKP UI

 Follow these steps to enable Kaptain in air-gapped and networked environments from the DKP UI:

-1.  **Enterprise only**: From the top menu bar, select your target Workspace.
+1.  **Enterprise only**: From the top menu bar, select your target workspace.

 1. From the sidebar menu, select **Applications**.